 THERE TO HELP: Sultan Magruder ('12) says, “Professor John Mills was very instrumental in my success overall at IUP.
-He provided important feedback on my work, as well as encouragement in my endeavors, graduate interviews, and conference presentations.
-Most importantly, I was able to stop in his office at any time to ask his help.”
+He provided important feedback on my work, as well as encouragement in my endeavors, graduate interviews, and conference presentations.”

 The Reach conference held on campus in May 2014 gave Shannon

 Kovalchick, Psychology-Sociology double major, a chance to present her